luminahi/server-client-messaging/README.md

-## Server and Client Messaging
+## Server and Client messaging through Websocket

-Project done in Node.js using TypeScript and Websocket
+Project done in Node.js using TypeScript and socket.io